· ·

 How to make French Onion Chicken

-Spray a 6-8 quart crockpot with nonstick cooking spray or use a crockpot liner
+Prepare the crockpot: Spray a 6–8 quart crockpot with nonstick cooking spray or line it with a crockpot liner for easy cleanup.

 If you love French onion soup, you will love Crock Pot French Onion Chicken.
 Juicy chicken breast smothered in sweet vidalia onions and broth, covered in melty Swiss cheese.
 It's a dump-and-go dinner perfect for any night!